robertohuertasm/figma-asset-downloader/README.md

 If you don't want to manually provide the arguments all the time you can also use a configuration file.

-By default, if you don't pass any parameter and just call `fad`, it will look for a configuration file called `fad.toml` in the root of the executable.
+By default, if you don't pass any parameter and just call `fad`, it will look for a configuration file called `fad.toml` in the folder where you're using the tool.

 This is an example of a `fad.toml` file: